O Homem da Meia-Noite

 is a carnival block in Olinda, Brazil.
-The block was created in 1931 by Luciano Anacleto de Queiroz, Sebastião da Silva, Cosme José dos Santos, Heliodoro Pereira da Silva, and shoemaker Manoel Joaquim dos Santos.
+The block was created in 1931 by Benedito Bernardino da Silva, Luciano Anacleto de Queiroz, Sebastião da Silva, Cosme José dos Santos, Heliodoro Pereira da Silva, and shoemaker Manoel Joaquim dos Santos.
 It parades on carnival Saturday midnight at Olinda's historical center, being the first block to perform.

 frevo is the main played rhythm, but others are also played, such as samba and marchinhas.

 O Homem da Meia Noite is an intangible cultural heritage of Pernambuco since 2006.

 History

 Homem da Meia-Noite was founded on February 2, 1931, following an internal dispute at Cariri Olindense.
 Luciano Anacleto de Queiroz, Sebastião da Silva, Cosme José dos Santos, Heliodoro Pereira da Silva, and shoemaker Manoel Joaquim dos Santos (Neco Monstro) were not accepted at the block's board, and decided to create the new block.

 Back then, Cariri Olindense was the first block to parade at Olinda's carnival.

 Thus, to rival with them, the founders decided to parade at the midnight hour between carnival's Saturday and Sunday, becoming the opening act since then.

 Later, both blocks have reconciled.
 Now it is a tradition that Homem da Meia-Noite hands in the city key to Cariri right after its parade.

 Between 1931 and 1932, Homem da Meia-Noite had only a standard (with a clock showing midnight hour) and the doll.
 After, it has incorporated other carnival elements.
 The block did not parade between 1950 and 1953 due to financial issues.